amitkr2410/MachineLearning/README.md

 For more information also visit: https://github.com/amitkr2410/MachineLearning-Deployment

-### For Machine learning experimentation, we build DVC piplines.
+### For Machine learning experimentation, we build DVC pipelines.
-### In below, we present a typical ML architecture, a layout of DVC piplines and ML experimentation for prototyping a model.
+### In below, we present a typical ML architecture, a layout of DVC pipelines and ML experimentation for prototyping a model.
 ![alt text](Diagrams-ML-Stages_Merged.png)

 ### Numerical regression and classification models explored are: